buildwithgrove/path/README.md

 **PATH** (Path API & Toolkit Harness) is an open source framework for enabling access to a decentralized supply network.

 It provides various tools and libraries to streamline the integration and interaction with decentralized protocols.

+## Path Releases

+Path releases provide a Docker image you can start using right away to bootstrap your Path gateway without the need of building your own image.
+Head over to [releases](https://github.com/buildwithgrove/path/releases) to download it.

 ## Quickstart (Shannon)